understanding-the-connected-home/book/present.md

 ## WRITTEN?
 ## PROOFED?

-Now we're seeing the rise of plurals: multiple users and multiple machines.
-These form complex, connected systems, experiences, and data sets.
+* Rise of the plurals: multiple users and multiple machines
+* These form complex, connected systems, experiences, and data sets.
+* Nevertheless, there aren't many connected homes right now
+* How will it start?
+* Automation is the first step
+* Our homes must respect us

 ## There aren't many connected homes